 There’s great lodging, dining & shopping options & plenty of nature tours on offer – Placencia offers the best of Belize!

-The Southern beaches aren’t great for swimming so consider spoiling yourself by checking-in to a resort up north!
+The Southern beaches aren’t great for swimming so consider spoiling yourself by checking-in to a resort up north – this Giant Inflatable Unicorn Pool Float is my new obsession & will surely draw a lot of attention by the pool!

 There’s no real reason to visit Hopkins, Belize unless you’re taking the Sunday morning boat to Glovers Atoll Resort.